 Following the completion of an EU-funded FP7 nanotoxicology project, NanoSustain, the project coordinator discussed the results: “Overall results suggest and confirm the basic assumption that any human toxicity associated with nano-properties or nano-structures may be masked or even eliminated when free nanoparticles become embedded, bound or incorporated in the solid matrix of a product or environmental substrate.”

 At Promethean Particles, we believe that as part of a responsible research and development process, concerns about environmental, health and safety issues must be considered.
-For this reason, Promethean Particles is actively involved in an another FP7 nanotoxicology project, NanoMILE, which aims to establish a fundamental understanding of the mechanisms of nanomaterial interactions with living systems and the environment.
+For this reason, Promethean Particles is actively involved in other nanotoxicology projects such as FP7 project NanoMILE and H2020 project NanoFASE, which aim to establish a fundamental understanding of the mechanisms of nanomaterial interactions with living systems and the environment.

 The benefits of Promethean’s technology include:

 - All particles are produced in dispersion; not as dry powders.
 By avoiding dry powders, Promethean avoids the health and safety risks associated with inhaling fine particulates from synthesis through to incorporation into the end product.

 - Using our one-step formulation process, we can provide bespoke synthesis of safer-by-design nanomaterials.